 If you have aortic valve stenosis, your doctor may recommend implanting an artificial aortic valve without removing the damaged valve.
 This procedure is called transcatheter aortic valve replacement, or TAVR, and is performed by doctors at our Transcatheter Heart Valve Program.

 In this minimally invasive technique, an interventional cardiologist compresses the artificial valve, which is made from animal tissue and a metal mesh stent, and places it into a catheter.
 The catheter is inserted into the femoral artery in the leg and is threaded to the aorta, where the artificial valve is placed into the aortic valve.

 The doctor then expands the artificial valve, pushing the damaged parts of the aortic valve out of the way.
 The new valve regulates blood flow.

-TAVR requires sedation and, typically, a two-day hospital stay.
+TAVR requires sedation and, typically, a one- to two-day hospital stay.

 Learn more about our research and professional education opportunities.